dai-anna/dai-anna.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Anna Dai is currently a research assistant at the [EPFL NLP Lab](https://nlp.epfl.ch/index.html), under Professor [Antoine Bosselut](https://atcbosselut.github.io) and Postdoctoral Researcher [Syrielle Montariol](https://smontariol.github.io)'s guidance.
-She has a unique interdisciplinary background in business economics and data science and across industry and academia.
-She is passionate about responisibly building ML/AI systems for make a positive social impact.
-Some of her research interests include natural language processing, model security and federated learning.
+Anna Dai is a Data Scientist at trivago working on large-scale machine learning and data systems for travel search and pricing analytics.Her work focuses on scalable data pipelines, applied machine learning, and improving production systems that support decision-making across millions of travel searches.

+Previously, she conducted research in natural language processing at the EPFL NLP Lab under Professor Antoine Bosselut, where her work explored responsible and secure machine learning systems.
+She holds an MSc in Data Science from Duke University.
+Anna is particularly interested in applied machine learning research that bridges academic ideas and real-world systems, especially in areas such as large-scale modeling, efficient data processing, and responsible AI.

 {style="text-align: justify;"}